-Here are some examples of keyword search strategies for computer science:
+Here are some examples search strategies for computer science:

-Use Library of Congress subject headings to search for a subject:
+Library of Congress subject headings may be used for more precise results:

 Materials in our libraries are shelved according to the Library of Congress Classification system.
 Computer science-related materials can be found in all campus libraries.
 You can browse the library catalog and the library stacks (shelves) in these computer science call number ranges:

 You may find some computer software titles in the call number areas of the subjects for which they are used, for instance, Z (keyboarding, wordprocessing, publishing) or HF (business).

 If you are not finding material you need, ask a librarian for assistance.
 You can also search libraries worldwide through WorldCat.
 Ask your librarian about interlibrary loan if you find a title you need at another library.